 I don't know.

-Well, they I don't know either.
+Well, I don't know either.

-I mean, he's got the most deviant art collection, and I you know, people can form their own opinions of what motivates that.
+And I, you know, people can form their own opinions of what motivates that.

-Okay, I don't know what happened here, but uh thank you for waiting in there, and let's go to Cindy in Brooksville.
+I don't know what happened here, but thank you for waiting in there.

-Um listen, so Cindy, thank you for waiting as long as you did.
+Listen, so Cindy, thank you for waiting as long as you did.

 I appreciate that.

-And you wanted to talk about social media and uh what they're saying about Trump's celebration tomorrow for the 4th of July.
+And you wanted to talk about social media and what they're saying about Trump's celebration tomorrow for the 4th of July.

 Yes, Rose.

-Um, first I want to say that I really appreciate your patriotism.
+First, I want to say that I really appreciate your patriotism.

 I'm totally with you there.

-Love our country so much, and that's why I find it so hard to believe that people have seemingly been brainwashed into the meme with the meme I'm about to read you.
+And that's why I find it so hard to believe that people have seemingly been brainwashed into the meme, the meme I'm about to read you.

-It's on uh a famous website.
+It's on a famous website.

-Uh it's called Occupy Democrats, and it says, I'm hoping and praying for thunderstorms in the DC area for Trump's corrupt hijacking of America's July 4th.
+And it says, I'm hoping and praying for thunderstorms in the DC area for Trump's corrupt hijacking of America's July 4th.

 Hijacking.